Novel as the new normal | College and university dining in the COVID era

-The National Association of College & University Food Services (NACUFS) is gathering ideas on its resources page for everything from plexiglass shields to contactless payments, dining room configuration, disposable containers and utensils, cleaning, and even “get well soon” food boxes for students quarantining.
+The National Association of College & University Food Services (NACUFS) has been gathering ideas on its resources page for months — for everything from plexiglass shields to contactless payments, dining room configuration, disposable containers and utensils, cleaning, and even “get well soon” food boxes for students quarantining.

 Some commonly implemented adaptations include removing self-serve food and beverage stations like salad bars, reducing indoor seating, encouraging or even mandating meal takeout or delivery, and increasing alternative options like grab-and-go or meal packages.

 Other tactics being utilized at various institutions include permitting only touchless payment options, instituting dine-in reservations and installing contactless kiosks for remote ordering.
-Schools are experimenting with everything from low-tech options like outdoor tents to high-tech ones like robots for meal delivery.
+Schools are experimenting with everything from low-tech options like outdoor tents to high-tech ones like electronically controlled food lockers, cell phone-based “daily attestation badges” and even robots for delivery.

 What schools need

-Accommodating the necessary changes will require colleges and universities to make adjustments to their kitchen and dining room operations.
+Accommodating the necessary changes has required colleges and universities to make adjustments to their kitchen and dining room operations.